Dorsaa-Francis/inpt_report/README.md

 |----------------|------------|
 | High | 7.8 |

-It was discovered that the service version for the affected resourses which is UltraVNC 1.2.1.7 is the old version which contain vulnerabilities which could be exploited.
+It was found that the affected resources are running an outdated version of UltraVNC, specifically version 1.2.1.7, which contains vulnerabilities that can be exploited.

 #### Evidence

-**CVE-2022-24750:** UltraVNC, a free and open-source remote PC access software, contains a vulnerability in versions prior to 1.3.8.0.
-This issue affects the DSM plugin module and allows a local authenticated user to escalate privileges locally (Local Privilege Escalation, LPE) on a compromised system.
-The vulnerability has been addressed in version 1.3.8.1, which includes a fix to restrict plugin loading to the installed directory.
+**CVE-2022-24750:** UltraVNC, a free and open-source remote PC access software, has a vulnerability in versions earlier than 1.3.8.0.
+This issue affects the DSM plugin module and allows a local authenticated user to escalate privileges (Local Privilege Escalation, LPE) on a compromised system.
+The problem has been resolved in version 1.3.8.1, which includes a fix that limits plugin loading to the installed directory.

-Users are advised to upgrade to UltraVNC 1.3.8.1 to mitigate this risk.
-For those unable to upgrade, it is recommended to avoid installing and running the UltraVNC server as a service.
-Instead, users should set up a scheduled task with a low-privilege account to start WinVNC.exe.
-There are currently no known workarounds for scenarios where WinVNC must run as a service.
+It is recommended to upgrade to UltraVNC version 1.3.8.1 to address this vulnerability.
+If upgrading is not possible, it is advised not to install or run the UltraVNC server as a service.
+Instead, users should configure a scheduled task with a low-privilege account to start WinVNC.exe.
+There are no known workarounds for cases where WinVNC must run as a service.

-#### Affected resouces:
+#### Affected Resources:
 10.10.10.50

 #### Recommendation
-Upgrade to the latest version preferably version UltraVNC 1.5.0.0
+Upgrade to the latest version, ideally UltraVNC 1.5.0.0, to ensure protection against this vulnerability.

 ### Apache Tomcat AJP File Read/Inclusion
 | Current Rating | CVSS Score |